Sacks don't start themselves, ma bois!

 The skins are made from the starting VMC Rot Braun.

-This helps a lot for the rusty armour effect with some light metal layers.
 Also, it defines the darkest areas of the shadow as I go for light additions of greenish or greyish colours.

 -VMC Flat green